aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/using-source-code.md

     cargo run -p aptos-node --release -- -f ~/$WORKSPACE/validator.yaml
     ```

-    Run fullnode in another terminal:
+    Run fullnode in another machine:

     ```
     cargo run -p aptos-node --release -- -f ~/$WORKSPACE/fullnode.yaml
     ```

 Now you have completed setting up your node in test mode.
-You can continue to our [community](https://community.aptoslabs.com/) website for registration.
+You can continue to our [Aptos community platform](https://community.aptoslabs.com/) website for registration.